X. Orchestration

 The three chapters focus on:

-- Core principles of orchestral writing, organized into matters of succession (what follows what) and simultaneity (what goes together at the same time).
+1. Core principles of orchestration, organized into matters of succession (what follows what) and simultaneity (what goes together at the same time).

-Speaking of repertoire, there will be many examples for you to explore.
+Each chapter features many examples of repertoire to explore.
 Images will be included to illustrate short, summative ideas; for longer works, there will be links to the relevant page on IMSLP.org.
-All works receive a full title except symphonies which are often abbreviated by symphony number (upper case) and movement number (lower case): e.g. Beethoven 4/iv.
+All works receive a full title except symphonies which are often abbreviated by symphony number (Arabic numeral) and movement number (lowercase Roman numeral): e.g. Beethoven 4/iv.